 Most natural practitioners who recommend rotating between different kinds of probiotics so as to populate the gut with different strains.
 So purchasing several or all of the above varieties and rotating between them would achieve that goal.

-This is a later edit to this post, but there's new science coming out in the gut health world that includes postbiotics and I'm trying out this new product that's showing a lot of promise.
+There's new science coming out in the gut health world that includes postbiotics and this new quadbiotic is showing a lot of promise.

 What probiotics do you use?